spidernet-io/spiderpool/README.md

 * It could specify customized routes by IP pool and pod annotation.
 See [example](./docs/usage/route.md) for details

-* Easy generation of [Multus](https://github.com/k8snetworkplumbingwg/multus-cni) CR instances with best practice manner, avoiding manual writing of CNI configuration errors.
+* Easy generation of [Multus](https://github.com/k8snetworkplumbingwg/multus-cni) NetworkAttachmentDefinition custom resources with best-practice CNI configuration, also ensure well formatted JSON to improve experience.
 [Example](./docs/concepts/multus.md)

 * Multiple IP pools can be set for the application for prevent IP address from running out.
 See [example](./docs/usage/ippool-multi.md) for details.